krateoplatformops/oasgen-provider/README.md

 - Start with both `findby` and `get` actions where applicable: `findby` to locate a resource using human-friendly identifiers, `get` for subsequent, efficient lookups using technical IDs.
 (See the dedicated action sections below: [action `findby`](#action-findby) and [action `get`](#action-get).)
 - Keep `identifiers` small, unique, and human-friendly (e.g., name, email), and place technical IDs (e.g., id, uuid) under `additionalStatusFields`.
 It is important to choose identifiers that are unique per resource.
+- Use `excludedSpecFields` to avoid putting server-generated fields in spec (e.g., `id`).
 - Use `configurationFields` to expose cookies, headers, query and path parameters (e.g., `api-version`) across specific actions with a specific array or all actions with ["*"].
+It is duty of the platform engineer to decide whether a parameter should be considered a configuration parameter rather than an application parameter.

 #### Regex and enums (for reference)